WQNO: History

 In the 1970s, WTIX was a current based Top 40 format focusing on new music and going back only a couple years.
 By 1980, WTIX began to mix in more 1970s hits and some popular 1960s hits.
 They evolved into an adult leaning top 40 format at that point, which would be considered Hot AC today.
-By 1983, WTIX evolved into more of an adult contemporary format and was gold based by 1985.
-In the course of 1987, WTIX gradually dropped current product and 1980s music and attempted to switch to an all oldies format playing music mostly from 1964 to 1969 with a moderate amount of pre-1964 oldies and 1970s hits.
+In 1983, WTIX was purchased by Price Communications which lead to many of the mainstay staff to exit.
+It evolved into more of an adult contemporary format and was gold based by 1985.
+In the course of 1987, WTIX gradually dropped current product and 1980s music.
+Then attempted to switch to an all oldies format playing music mostly from 1964 to 1969 with a moderate amount of pre-1964 oldies and 1970s hits.
 WTIX's ratings were declining due to FM radio fast becoming the norm).
 In 1988, WTIX shifted to a hybrid Talk/Oldies format playing music during the day and weekends with talk at night.
 This would last until April 1988, when they began to slowly phase out the Oldies format in favor of All-Talk.
 The exception to the talk format was 4 hours each Sunday, which owner George Buck reserves for two of his passions, playing 2 hours of dixieland jazz and swing music, followed by two hours rebroadcasting transcriptions of old time radio shows, which Buck himself announced from a studio in his French Quarter home via a line to the station's main studio.

-Previous notable WTIX talk radio hosts include Ron Hunter, Robert Namer, and long time radio personality Keith Rush.
+Previous notable WTIX talk radio hosts included Michael & Bob Delgiorno (WWL-AM) Ron Hunter, Robert Namer, and long time radio personality Keith Rush.
+WTIX was also the first New Orleans home to Rush Limbaugh.
 At one time, in the 1980s, there was a weekly call-in talk show hosted by former professional wrestler Buck "Yellow Belly" Robley.
 The topics were about professional wrestling.
 In 2005, WTIX dropped their call letters taking the calls WIST.
-Than after 21 years as an All-Talk station, The Mighty 690 reverted to its musical roots by adopting an America's Greatest Music format on January 1, 2009, which was an oldies based format with some New Orleans music mixed in, though it still retained a Talk Block from Noon to 6:00 pm, Eric Asher (noon-3:00 p.m.) and Kaare Johnson (3:00 p.m.-6:00 p.m.) (according to the official WIST website).
+Then after 21 years as an All-Talk station, The Mighty 690 reverted to its musical roots by adopting an America's Greatest Music format on January 1, 2009, which was an oldies based format with some New Orleans music mixed in, though it still retained a Talk Block from Noon to 6:00 pm, Eric Asher (noon-3:00 p.m.) and Kaare Johnson (3:00 p.m.-6:00 p.m.) (according to the official WIST website).
 The format lasted less than a year and ratings were very low still so WIST announced on December 28, 2009 that they were abandoning the America's Greatest Music format and bringing in Fox Sports Radio to go along with its local talk block that was then 10:00 am to 6:00 pm.
 WIST was also now the flagship for all Tulane athletics play-by-play.